4.13. GUI Interaction

 Picking and Clicking

-A list of properties for the selected ray is shown when clicking on the ray intersection of ray and surface.
+After clicking a ray intersection on a surface, a list of properties on the selected ray section is displayed.
 The intersection position is also marked with a red crosshair, while the picked ray is highlighted in red.
 Even more properties are shown when using Shift + Click.

-Right-clicking inside the scene displays the coordinates of the picked point.
+Right-clicking inside the scene displays the coordinates of the picked position.
 Shift + Right Click moves the currently selected detector to the picked z-position.

 High Contrast Mode

-By activating the high contrast mode the background becomes white and all geometry elements grey or black.
-This is useful when creating scene views for academic output, as the background color in documents is also white.
+Activate the high contrast mode to make the background white and show all other elements in grayscale.
+This is useful when creating scene views for academic output, as the background color in these documents is also white.

 ../_images/example_double_gauss.png

-Besides the main window, there are additional windows in the interface.
+There are additional windows in the interface besides the main window.
 These will be discussed in Section 4.13.4, but a quick overview is provided here:

 Window